Beatriz Balzi: Work as professor

 From 1970 to 1976, Beatriz Balzi collaborated as a professor and performer with the Piracicaba School of Music, interpreting several concerts for piano and orchestra under the conduction of composer Ernst Mahle.
-In 1976 she was invited by Anna Estela Schic and Michel Philippot to become a member of the music faculty Julio Mesquita Filho at the Paulista University (UNESP), where she gave piano courses that focused mainly on contemporary music.
-At that time Balzi definitely decided to follow a performer and professoral career and consequently abandoned the musical composition studies.
+In 1976, she was invited by Anna Estela Schic and Michel Philippot to become a member of the music faculty Julio Mesquita Filho at the Paulista University (UNESP), where she gave piano courses that focused mainly on contemporary music.
+At that time, Balzi decided to follow a performer and professoral career and abandoned musical composition studies.

-In 1974, Beatriz Balzi took part in lectures about Latin-American contemporary music and became a founding member of the São Paulo New Music Nucleous.
+In 1974, Beatriz Balzi took part in lectures about Latin-American contemporary music and became a founding member of the São Paulo New Music Nucleus (Núcleo Música Nova).
 She conducted courses on interpretation of contemporary music in several festivals and universities, and was invited to numerous meetings, forums, congresses and festivals of contemporary music in Latin-America.
 She was also invited by the Music Academy of São Paulo to fill the Luigi Chafarelli Chair.